Netardent/Generic-Testdata-Framework/README.md

 --------------------

-As we have seen in the [Conceptual Usage Guide](#conceptual-usage-guide) the main implementation task for the test scenarios is done in metadata-definitions and templates.
+As we have seen in the [Conceptual Usage Guide](#conceptual-usage-guide) the main implementation task for the _Test Scenarios_ is done in metadata-definitions and templates.

-The very basic concept is that every test is based on a test scenario.
-Basically there must one set of metadata- and template-files for each test scenario.
-The _Generic Testdata Framework_ is using the name of a test scenario to locate the corresponding metadata-file.
-The metadata-file then in turn contains information on the test-case templates to be used.
-But there are two more kind of templates (header and footer).
-Those are not determinded by the metadata, but by the directory structure of the test scenarios.
+The very basic concept is that every _Test_ is based on one _Test Scenario_.
+Basically there must one set of metadata- and template-files for each _Test Scenario_.
+The _Generic Testdata Framework_ is using the name of a _Test Scenario_ to locate the corresponding _Metadata_-file.
+The _Metadata_-file then in turn contains information on the test-case templates to be used.
+But there are two more kind of templates: header and footer.
+Those are not determinded by the metadata, but by the directory structure of the _Test Scenarios_.
 This will be explained a little bit later.
 For the time being:

 * A header-template that contains required imports of keyword libraries and potentially some setup- and tear-down keywords.
-* A footer-template which is most of the time empty if the TXT-format of the Robot Framework is used.
+* A footer-template which is most of the time empty if the TXT-format of the _Robot Framework_ is used.
 * The testcase-template that defines the test scenario by implementing one (kind of) Robot Test using variables in those places where values from the real tests must be used.

 Due to the way header- and footer-templates are determined it will be always so that the same